Johannes Althusius: Political legacy

-After his death, Althusius remained a controversial thinker.
+After his death Althusius remained a controversial thinker.
 His Politica was attacked by Henning Arnisaeus and Hugo Grotius during the 17th century for its defense of local autonomies against the rise of territorial absolutism and proponents of the modern united nation state.
 Interest in Althusius' theories continued into the second half of the 17th century, but Althusius was forgotten once the European wars of religion had ended.

-Althusius had published in the Latin language using fashionable Ramist logic.
+Althusius had published in Latin using fashionable Ramist logic.
 As time passed, his political canon was read less and the barriers to interpreting Althusian politics increased.
 In the second half of the 19th century Althusius was rediscovered when Otto von Gierke published research on Politica.
 In Germany, an academic society was founded to research Althusius and his times.
 At a time when Otto von Bismarck worked towards unifying Germany Gierke promoted Althusius' preoccupation with political order based on majority decisions, traditional European relationships, and negotiated agreements as a timely theory on procedural federalism.
 In 1871 most German states unified to form the German Empire under Bismarck's imperial constitution.
 Gierke's book on Althusian federalism went on to become a source of inspiration for pluralism in Britain, with John Neville Figgis and Harold Laski adapting Gierke.

-In 1932 the German-American professor Carl Joachim Friedrich published a new, slightly abridged edition of Althusius' Politica.
-After World War II Friedrich helped to draft the German constitution, known as Basic Law for the Federal Republic of Germany, while working as adviser in Allied-occupied Germany.
+In 1932 the German–American professor Carl Joachim Friedrich published a new, slightly abridged edition of Althusius' Politica.
+After World War II Friedrich helped to draft the German constitution, the Basic Law for the Federal Republic of Germany, while working as adviser in Allied-occupied Germany.
 Friedrich praised Althusius for having written the first "full-bodied concept of federalism" and so generated renewed interest in Althusius on both sides of the Atlantic.
 In 1964 Frederick Smith Carney published an abridged English translation of Politica, exposing Althusius to a wider readership.
 In 1968 Althusisus was credited as "the real father of modern federalism" by Daniel J. Elazar.